-So what can be done to improve catastrophe models and to open access to critical data on climate change and its impacts?
+So what can be done to improve the accuracy and relevance of globe and close the protection gap. catastrophe models and to open access to critical data on climate change and its impacts?
 Here are my calls to action for our industry to sharpen our collective focus on the climate challenge at hand.